davidrhoden/davidrhoden-basic-netlify/pages/tagslist.md

 eleventyNavigation:
   key: Tags List
   order: 17
-  tooltip: "find posts sorted by every subject I've covered on this website."
+  tooltip: "All posts, sorted by every subject I've covered on this website."
 ---